Our Class Blog:

 Through geography we aim to equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 We aim to equip children with geographical skills.

 Through our chosen topics the children will learn a range of skills such as recognising and writing musical notation, playing instruments, singing and understanding and using technical vocabulary.
-Our autumn topic is ‘Livin’ on a Prayer’.
+Our spring topic is ‘Fresh Prince of Bel Air’.

-We will be exploring the work of Pablo Picasso, with a key focus on portraits.
+We will be exploring ‘winter landscapes’.
 Through this topic the children will be sharpening their skills using a range of media to create pieces of art of their own.

 This term children will be using and refining a range of skills through different areas of Physical Education.
 Our topics this term are: